pulpul-s/CameraCopy/README.md

     "datetimestring": "yyyy-MM-dd",     <- Powershell datetime string. yyyy-MM-dd meaning 2024-01-01.
     "defaultdevice": 0,                 <- If you know your device is always e.g. second on the list set to 1.
-    "autoremove": false,                <- Select remove files after copying on start "autoformat": "exFat",              <- Select format filesystem on start.
+    "autoremove": false,                <- Select remove files after copying on start "autoformat": "exFAT",              <- Select format filesystem on start.
 Can be empty or any of FAT32, exFAT, NTFS "formatprompt": true,               <- Prompt before formatting, set to false if you want to format without confirmation (dangerous).
     "checkhash": true,                  <- When true, do a SHA256 hash check fo each file after copy (slows down process).
     "overwrite": false                  <- Overwrite existing files